Roasting vs. baking: what’s the difference?

 Step 1: Preheat your oven according to the recipe

 Always allow your oven to fully preheat before placing any foods inside.
-Not doing so could lead to burning, as any cycle designed with preheat can only have guaranteed results when it is allowed to fully preheat.
+Any cycle designed with preheat can only deliver targeted results when it is allowed to fully preheat.
 Make sure to always check your recipe time to avoid over or under-cooking foods.

 Step 2: Select an appropriate dish for baking

 Use a baking sheet or casserole dish, ideally placed on the center rack, to get the best results.
 Check your Use and Care Guide for optimal rack placement, as it may vary by cycle and cavity.
-To ensure that your food browns and doesn’t gather too much moisture, choose dishes with shallow depth.
-Be aware that dark, dull, non-stick, or glass pans may require shorter baking times, in contrast insulated or stainless steel pans may require longer baking times.
+To ensure that your food browns and doesn’t gather too much moisture, choose dishes with a shallow depth.
+Be aware that dark, dull, non-stick or glass pans may require shorter baking times, in contrast to insulated or stainless steel pans that may require longer baking times.